timescale/docs/ai/python-interface.md

 #### Filter your search by time

-When using `time-partitioning`(see below).
-You can very efficiently filter your search by time.
-Time-partitioning makes a timestamp embedded as part of the UUID-based ID associated with an embedding.
+When using `time-partitioning` (see below) you can very efficiently filter your search by time.
+Time-partitioning associates the timestamp embedded in a UUID-based ID with an embedding.
 Let us first create a collection with time partitioning and insert some data (one item from January 2018 and another in January 2019):